 Disclaimer: Please note that this post contains affiliate links.
 I may earn a small commission if you make a purchase or sign up for a service at no extra cost to you.

-What supplies are needed to make these ornaments?
+📋 What ingredients are needed to make these ornaments?

-To make these cinnamon salt dough ornaments you will need:
+To make the dough for the cinnamon salt dough ornaments you will need:

 - Cookie cutters of your choice